BYRIO/krita-webdoc-zh/KritaFAQ.rst

 #.
 Go back to DebugView and save its output to a file.
 Attach this file
    to a bug report or paste using services like paste.kde.org.

+However, in 100% of the cases where Windows users have reported that their tablet didn't work over the past five years the problem has been a buggy driver or a broken driver installation and not a bug in Krita.

 How to fix a tablet offset on multiple screen setup on Windows
 --------------------------------------------------------------